Physically-based dimensionless features for pluvial flood mapping with machine learning

 where the groupings were selected by inspection.
 This process yields the following dimensionless $\pi$ group relationship:

 where $\pi_1$, the distance to the flood surface, $z_w$, normalized by the square root of the channel cross sectional area, $\sqrt{A}$, is a function of the other terms, $\pi_2$, $\pi_3$, and $\pi_4$.
-The term $\pi_2$ represents the ratio of flow to flow capacity, $\pi_3$ accounts for how channel geometry (e.g., channel expansion and contraction) impacts flooding, while $\pi_4$ represents the flow velocity constrained by the gravitational force over the flow velocity constrained by the frictional force.
-Note that $\pi_3$ does not exist without reference to a stream or river for defining the height above the nearest drainage, $z_d$.
+The term $\pi_2$ represents the flow to flow capacity ratio, $\pi_3$ accounts for how the geometry of the channel (e.g., expansion and contraction of the channel) impacts flooding, while $\pi_4$ represents the flow velocity constrained by the gravitational force over the flow velocity constrained by the frictional force.
+Note that $\pi_3$ does not exist without reference to a stream or river to define the height above the nearest drainage, $z_d$.